 Foreign exchange (Forex or FX) trading is when you purchase and sell foreign currencies with aim to make profit.
 This Forex guide outlines the risk of this king of money making scheme.
 Before you place your money on the road, you need to understand how currency trading and market work.
 Conduct research and find a Forex trading professional who will give you financial advice.
-In this Forex South Africa guideline, we outline the following:
+In this Forex Trading SA guideline, we outline the following:

 - What is forex trading?

 - Risks of FX trading

 - Dealing with foreign exchange brokers

 - Is foreign exchange trading good for you?